MuckRock/documentcloud-frontend/README.md

 ## Usage

 This project is a standard Node project but wrapped to run in Docker compose.
-In order to use this project, [Squarelet](https://github.com/muckrock/squarelet) and [DocumentCloud (Django)](https://github.com/muckrock/documentcloud) must already be up and running, following the steps in their READMEs.

 In order to install, run: